DefinitelyTyped/tsd/README.md

 - "**token**" - Github OAuth token:

 The OAuth token can be used to boost the Github API rate-limit from 60 to 5000 (non-cached) requests per hour.
-The is token needs just ['read-only access to public information'](http://developer.github.com/v3/oauth/#scopes) so no additional OAuth scopes are necessary.
+This token just needs ['read-only access to public information'](http://developer.github.com/v3/oauth/#scopes) so no additional OAuth scopes are necessary.

 ````json
 {